New Zealand High Court upholds Kim Dotcom extradition ruling

 However, the High Court ruled that Dotcom and others could be extradited on U.S. fraud and racketeering charges.

-Once again, Dotcom plans to appeal the ruling, which could send the case to the Court of Appeal and perhaps even the NZ Supreme Court.
+Once again, Dotcom plans to appeal the ruling, which could send the case to the Court of Appeal and perhaps even the New Zealand Supreme Court.
 In an interview with the New Zealand Herald, Dotcom predicted there are still another two years of legal battles ahead.Featured Image: Brendon O'Hagan/Bloomberg via Getty Images

 0